-Yasuhiro Matsumoto, 62, Japanese, First Senior Vice-President, is the Head of Global and Ecozone Segment and concurrently, Head of the Japanese Business Relationship Office.
+Yasuhiro Matsumoto, 63, Japanese, First Senior Vice-President, is the Head of Global and Ecozone Segment and concurrently, Head of the Japanese Business Relationship Office.
 Prior to this, he worked for The Bank of Tokyo-Mitsubishi UFJ, Ltd. since 1984, when the bank was named The Sanwa Bank, Ltd. He has also previously served as a director of the Bank.
 He obtained his Bachelor of Economics degree from Waseda University, Japan.
+(Retirement effective April 1, 2022).

-Alberto N. Pedrosa, 52, Filipino, First Senior Vice-President, is the Head of Asset and Liability Management in Treasury Group.
-Prior to assuming this role in May 2019, he was Head of Investment and Markets Trading and Balance Sheet Management Group since July 2017.
-He handled other roles in the bank as follows: Head of Investment and Markets Trading Segment from July 2015 to June 2017 and Investment Portfolio Management Division Head from August 2009 to June 2015.
-Prior to joining the Bank, he was the Chief Trader for Uniworks, Inc. (April 2009 to July 2009), Vice-President and Head of Global Liquid Products Trading for JG Summit Capital Markets (2000 to 2008), Assistant Vice-President of Asset, Liquidity Management and Investment Trading for PCIBank (1995 to 2000) and Senior Assistant Manager and Junior FX Trader for the Bank of the Philippine Islands (1993 to 1995).
+Alberto N. Pedrosa, 52, Filipino, First Senior Vice President, is currently the Treasurer and Head of Treasury Group.
+Prior to his appointment to this role on 04 March 2022, He was Head of Asset and Liability Management in Treasury Group.
+He handled other roles in the bank as follows: Head of Balance Sheet Management and Investment & Markets Trading Group from July 2017 to April 2019; Head of Investment and Markets Trading Segment from July 2013 to June 2017 and Investment Portfolio Management Division Head from August 2009 to June 2013.
+He has previous employment with other financial institutions where he handled significant roles as follows: Vice-President and Head of Global Liquid Products Trading for JG Summit Capital Markets (2000 to 2008), Assistant Vice-President of Asset and Liquidity Management & Investment and Trading for PCIBank (1995 to 2000) and Senior Assistant Manager and Junior FX Trader for the Bank of the Philippine Islands (1993 to 1995).
 Mr. Pedrosa started his career when he joined BPI's Officer Training Program in 1993.
 He completed his Bachelor of Science degree in Commerce majoring in Philosophy at the London School of Economics.